 Limitações

 No technology is without limitations.
-Fiber optic sensing cables can be sensitive to environmental factors such as wind, chuva forte, and temperature fluctuations, which may increase background noise levels and require careful threshold tuning.
+Fiber optic sensing cables can be sensitive to environmental factors such as wind, heavy rain, and temperature fluctuations, which may increase background noise levels and require careful threshold tuning.
 The interrogation units represent a significant single point of investment, and spares planning should be considered for critical installations.
 Fiber splices and connectors along the cable route can introduce signal loss and should be minimized.
 Adicionalmente, proper installation and commissioning require specialized knowledge, and ongoing performance depends on maintaining cable integrity over time.

-9. Perguntas frequentes (Perguntas Freqüentes)
+9. Perguntas frequentes (Perguntas frequentes)

 1º trimestre: What is the maximum monitoring distance of a fiber optic alarm system?